-Engineers who are professionally registered with the Engineering Council as a Chartered Engineer (CEng), Incorporated Engineer (IEng) or Engineering Technician (EngTech) or with BCS as a Registered Information Technology Technician (RITTech) or Chartered IT Professional (CITP) gain letters (post-nominals) after their name.
+Engineers who are professionally registered with the Engineering Council as a Chartered Engineer (CEng), Incorporated Engineer (IEng), Engineering Technician (EngTech) or ICT Technician (ICTTech) or with BCS as a Registered Information Technology Technician (RITTech) or Chartered IT Professional (CITP) gain letters (post-nominals) after their name.
 Professional registration can increase your earnings potential, improve your career prospects and attain industry recognition for your years of experience, expertise and hard work.

 IHE members have access to Professional Registration Guidance Documents which can be found in the members only section of the website.
 If you have trouble logging in please email firstname.lastname@example.org